 Washington University Physicians explain the benefits of getting treatment at the Siteman Cancer Center located in Creve Coeur at Barnes-Jewish West County Hospital.
 For more information, visit http://www.barnesjewishwestcounty.org/.

 The S. Lee Kling Proton Therapy Center at the Siteman Cancer Center is the only proton therapy center located in Missouri and the surrounding region.
 The center houses the world's first compact proton beam accelerator, called the Mevion S250™ Proton Beam Therapy System.
 Radiation oncologists and physicists here helped evaluate the system and developed the patient protocols and quality standards for this advanced technology.

 NBA legend Kareem Abdul-Jabbar visited patients at the Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine and helped raise money for the "Cancer Frontier Fund."

-The Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine is an international leader in cancer treatment, research and prevention.
-The Siteman Cancer Center is the only cancer center in Missouri and within a 240-mile radius of St. Louis to hold the prestigious Comprehensive Cancer Center designation from the National Cancer Institute.
-And, Siteman is recognized consistently among the best cancer centers in the country by U.S. News & World Report.
+The Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine is an international leader in cancer treatment, research, prevention, education and community outreach.
+It is the only cancer center in Missouri and within a 240-mile radius of St. Louis to hold the prestigious Comprehensive Cancer Center designation from the National Cancer Institute and membership in the National Comprehensive Cancer Network.